 These relate to deletion of a vacant post, additional income linked to charging for administration of appointeeships, inflationary savings across various non-pay budgets and the part-year effect of a review of housing related support budgets.

-This relates to a temporary post funded from the Better Care Fund reserve.
+One off costs Funded from Department Reserves This relates to a temporary post funded from the Better Care Fund reserve.

 2016/2017 BUDGET - SERVICE UNIT: COMMISSIONING - MENTAL HEALTH